 Native Shampoo is a natural shampoo sold by the popular personal care brand Native.
 The company claims that their shampoo contains “clean and effective ingredients” and is free of harmful additive ingredients.

-In this article we’ll answer all of these questions and more, as we analyze the ingredients in Native Shampoo and Native Conditioner based on clinical studies to give our take on whether or not these products are likely to improve hair quality and appearance.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Native Shampoo and Native Conditioner to give our take on whether or not these products are likely to improve hair quality, and whether or not they're healthy.

 Native Shampoo Ingredient Analysis

-The ingredients in Native Shampoo are shown above.
+The ingredients in Native Shampoo are shown below:

 Lauramidopropyl betaine is a natural and non-toxic cleansing ingredient derived from coconut.